 More consumers are choosing which businesses to buy from based on how they treat their workers.

-The 2019 Colmar Brunton Better Futures Report found that 90 per cent of Kiwis would stop buying a company’s products or using their services if they heard about them being irresponsible or unethical.
-In the same report 86 per cent agree “It is important for me to work for a company that is socially and environmentally responsible”.
+The 2020 Colmar Brunton Better Futures Report found that 76 per cent of Kiwis would stop buying a company’s products or using their services if they heard about them being irresponsible or unethical.
+In the same report 59 per cent agree “It is important for me that my future employer is socially and environmentally responsible”.

-Findings from the New Zealand Consumer Survey in 2018 showed that almost half of respondents will always, or most of the time, consider purchases based on their knowledge of how the business treats its workers.
-This was an increase to 48 per cent from 37 per cent 2 years earlier.
+Findings from the New Zealand Consumer Survey in 2020 showed that half of respondents will always, or most of the time, consider purchases based on their knowledge of how the business treats its workers.

 In 2011, the United Nations Guiding Principles on Business and Human Rights provided guidelines for 'States' (States refers to countries recognised by the United Nations, UN, including New Zealand) and companies to prevent, address, and remedy human rights abuses committed in business operations.